denpamusic/homeassistant-plum-ecomax/README.md

 ## Connect the ecoMAX

-With this integration you have two ways of connecting to you ecoMAX controller.
+With this integration you have two ways of connecting to your ecoMAX controller.
 One is directly connecting the PC that runs Home Assistant via **RS485 to USB adapter**.

 Other way is to use **RS485 to WiFi converter**.
 This has a benefit of being able to move PC that runs Home Assistant away from the boiler and connect to it wirelessly.